-The Los Angeles Community College District, in compliance with Federal and State law, has established policies and procedures governing student records and the control of personally identifiable information.
-The Los Angeles Community College District recognizes that student records are a confidential matter between the individual student and the College.
+The Los Angeles Community College District, in compliance with Federal and State law, has established policies and

 At the same time the District has a responsibility to fulfill public information needs (i.e., information about students participating in athletics, announcement of scholarships and awards, etc.).
 To meet this responsibility the District may release Directory Information unless the student states in writing that he or she does not want it released.
 The responsibility for carrying out these provisions is charged to the College Records Officer, designated by the chief administrative officer on each campus.
 The Records Officer may be contacted via the Office of Admissions.
 Copies of Federal and State laws and District policies and procedures are maintained by the Records Officer and are available for inspection and inquiry.